Mike Pagliarulo

 Michael Timothy Pagliarulo, a.k.a.
-"Pags" (born March 15, 1960), is an American former professional baseball third baseman and later the hitting coach of the Miami Marlins.
-He played in Major League Baseball for the New York Yankees, San Diego Padres, Minnesota Twins, Baltimore Orioles, and Texas Rangers, and in Nippon Professional Baseball for the Seibu Lions.
+"Pags" (/pɑːliːəˈruloʊ/ pah-lee-ə-ROO-loh; born March 15, 1960), is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the New York Yankees, San Diego Padres, Minnesota Twins, Baltimore Orioles, and Texas Rangers, and in Nippon Professional Baseball (NPB) for the Seibu Lions.
+He also later served as the hitting coach of the Miami Marlins.